KIMB-technologies/PHP-NGINX-Docker/README.md

 An easy to use php and nginx image for Docker.

-Currently build for AMD64, ARMv6, ARMv7 and ARM64 (v8).
+Currently available for AMD64, ARMv6, ARMv7 and ARM64 (v8).

 ## Docker Command